 Creating a digital mental wellbeing service for Londoners

-Almost a third of Londoners report low-level mental health challenges.
+Almost a third of Londoners report low levels of happiness.
 Half describe themselves as anxious but very few are seeking or receiving any help for their condition.
 All this has a negative impact on quality of life and economic productivity.
 Livework designed a new online service to help these hard to reach people.

 Challenge: Design a service to provide inclusive, immediate help, at scale.

-Public Health England is moving from its role as primarily an advisory body, to delivering and commissioning services.
+Public Health England’s mission is to protect and improve the nation’s health and wellbeing and reduce health inequalities.
+They do this by providing government, the NHS, industry and the public with advice, advocacy and support via commissioning and delivering services.
 They came to Livework to design a way of enabling people to access help whenever they need it.

 NHS mental health services have around an 18 week waiting time.
-But people often need something more immediate and a large percentage of people are unlikely to seek clinical help anyway.
+People often need more immediate support and a large percentage of people are unlikely to seek clinical help due to social stigma or lack of awareness.
 We needed to design an inclusive service that would reach all Londoners.
-PHE knew that digital interventions worked but very few people accessed those that existed.
-The challenge was how to provide services at scale.

 Over 15% of London’s adults are likely to have a common mental difficulty.
 Of these, only 24% are likely to be receiving clinical help for their condition